Skip to content Skip to sidebar Skip to footer

 Bethel, Ohio.
 Photo via Facebook

-One such ritual involved creating a large bag from lindsey-woolsey, which each family member held during a ceremony.
-Believing the witch responsible for their troubles had been trapped within the bag, they securely tied it and then chopped it into thousands of pieces, going so far as to burn the remnants to ensure the witch’s complete destruction.
+In one ritual, they made a large bag from lindsey-woolsey.
+Each family member held it during a ceremony, believing the witch responsible for their troubles was trapped inside.
+They securely tied the bag and chopped it into thousands of pieces before burning the remnants to ensure the witch’s destruction.

-Despite their efforts, the girls’ hysterical activities persisted.
-Some suggested that their motive might have been to evade household chores, but regardless of the cause, the girls now believed that the spirit had taken a physical form—Nancy Evans, their neighbor and a widowed woman.
-Convinced that Nancy was the source of their misfortune, they shunned her, but their problems persisted.
+Despite their efforts, the girls’ hysterical behavior continued.
+Some speculated their actions were a way to avoid chores.
+Regardless, the girls now believed the spirit had taken the form of their neighbor, Nancy Evans, a widowed woman.
+Convinced Nancy was responsible for their misfortune, they shunned her, but their problems persisted.

-At this point, the local justice of the peace, Houton Clarke, felt compelled to intervene and remove Nancy from the village.
-As there were no statutes in the Ohio territory to address accusations of witchcraft.
-Justice Clarke was faced with the challenging task of devising a way to resolve the issue.
+The local justice of the peace, Houton Clarke, felt the need to intervene and remove Nancy from the village.
+Ohio had no laws to address accusations of witchcraft, so Justice Clarke had to find a way to resolve the issue.

-A widely held belief at the time was that witches, having forsaken all goodness, possessed little weight.
-Thus, the solution was to weigh Nancy Evans against the Holy Bible.
-The villagers gathered around as the scales were set up, with the Bible placed on one side and Nancy on the other.
-Justice Clarke solemnly pronounced, “Nancy Evans, thou art weighed against the Bible to try thee against all witchcraftry and diabolical practices.”
+The villagers decided to weigh Nancy Evans against the Holy Bible.
+They gathered around as the scales were set up.
+The Bible was placed on one side, Nancy on the other.
+Justice Clarke solemnly declared, “Nancy Evans, thou art weighed against the Bible to try thee against all witchcraftry and diabolical practices.”

 Nancy, significantly heavier than the Bible, was proven innocent in the eyes of the law.
-Some among the crowd wanted the sisters to face consequences, but Clarke had them escorted from the trial.
-Shortly thereafter, the Hildebrand family moved west, while Nancy eventually relocated to Brown County.
-Houton Clarke continued to serve the community.
+Some in the crowd wanted the sisters to face consequences, but Clarke had them escorted from the trial.
+Shortly after, the Hildebrand family moved west.
+Nancy eventually relocated to Brown County.
+Houton Clarke continued serving the community.

 bethel ohio history